 4. Helps with fatigue from standing or doing housework.

 I currently have a stand-up desk and having a rug beneath me has been a life saver.
-Before I had a rug, my feet and knees would start to hurt after a few hours and my posture would get worse and worse as the day went on.
+Before I had a rug, my feet and knees would start to hurt cheap glucophage after a few hours and my posture would get worse and worse as the day went on.
 But after adding a rug, I’ve noticed a significant boost in how long I’m able to stand up and how I feel while doing it.
 I’ve also noticed that since adding a rug in front of the sink in the kitchen, I don’t mind doing dishes quite as much.

 5. Can help with decision fatigue when picking out furniture.

 A few years ago, I purchased one of our 5 by 8 foot rugs for my parents for Christmas.
-They were in the middle of redoing the decor in their living room and so they went ahead and set that southwestern rug up in there.
+They were in the middle of redoing the decor in their living room and so they went ahead and set that southwest area rug up in there.
 They had been going back and forth between different pieces of furniture and color palettes for a few months, but once they added the rug it made the process much simpler.
 All they had to do was build a palette, based on the colors in the rug.
 They basically built their entire living out around the colors and patterns from that rug and saved tons of time by having a starting point for their furniture buying decisions.

 6. Allows you to play on the floor if you have hardwood.